-In VA Smalltalk it is possible to signal an event with arguments using a method such as
+In VA Smalltalk it is possible to signal an event with arguments using a method such as self signalEvent: anEventName with: aValue

-'''

-self signalEvent: anEventName with: aValue

-'''

 Objects are able to register themselves as dependents of an object and be notified when an event is signalled.
 One use of this is in the Composition Editor where an attribute-to-attribute connection is made.
 When either the source or the target signals the event associated with the attribute the other end of the connection will perform its set method associated with the attribute.
-For example, you can connect the object attribute of a text box to the object attribute of a label and when the text box signals its object event the label will update its object.
+For example, you can connect the object attribute of a label and when the text box signals its object event the label will update its object.